s2135678/SoftwareDevelopment/Risk-Analysis.md

 7. **Control** the risk by altering the schedule to minimise its effect

 ## 3. Risk categories
-Risks are categorised into 4 groups:
+Risks are categorised into 4 areas:
 1. **Scheduling**: risks associated with project planning, estimation and team performance
 2. **Operational**: risks associated with implementation of prototype
 3. **Technical**: risks associated with software performance and function
 4. **Programmatic**: risks from external sources

-### Scheduling Risks
+### 3.1 Scheduling Risks
 | **Risk** | **Probability of risk** | **Impact** | **Risk Priority** | **Resolution Method** | **Resolution Strategy**|
 | ------ | ------ | ------ | ------ | ------ | ------ |
 |Uneven workload split between team members|Possible|Negligible - easily resolved and minimal impact on the final prototype's quality.
 Affects overall project, not task specific.|Low|Control|Split workload broadly between sub teams so team members stay focussed on their area and from here split workload based on time as opposed to number of tasks|